nathancoleman/consul-lab/k8s/mesh-terminating-gateways/README.md

 ### Prepare

+> [!NOTE]
-I generally use GKE, so the commands below reference the `gcloud` CLI for creating clusters.
+> I generally use GKE, so the commands below reference the `gcloud` CLI for creating clusters.

 #### Prepare dc1

 > [!TIP]
-> It's helpful to rename your kube context to `dc1` after running `get-credentials`
+> It's helpful to rename your kube context to `dc1` after running `gcloud container clusters get-credentials`.
+This makes subsequent `kubectl` commands that need to specify the context(s) easier to write and read.

 ```shell
 $ gcloud container clusters create dc1 --region=us-east1 --num-nodes=2